populationgenomics/gnomad-browser/deploy/docs/NewDeployment.md

 ### Create ingress

+- Edit the [ingess configuration file](../manifests/ingress/gnomad.ingress.yaml) setting `kubernetes.io/ingress.global-static-ip-name`
+  to the resource name of your static external IP address created by `deployctl setup`, and `host` to your own domain.

 - Create NodePort services for browser and reads, Ingress, and FrontendConfig.

   The SSL certificate created by `deployctl setup` will only be provisioned after DNS records